therealtwigster/fasa-stcg/README.md

-> **Build v2.10-S121** · Enterprise, the Dreadnought, and the Romulan Stormbird all got real viewscreen art — and the ship browser's own status flags got fixed to match reality — 2026-09-18
+> **Build v2.12-S123** · The AI flanking fix from the last build now works at Lt.
+Cmdr difficulty too, not just Captain — 2026-09-20

 # Star Trek: Tactical Command